-Make no mistake about it -- you can be arrested for driving under the influence (DUI) while taking legal drugs.
-You may be wondering, how is that even possible?
-Simply put, the use of legal drugs, including prescription drugs and over-the-counter medications, can lead to a DUI arrest and eventual conviction just the same as an alcohol-related DUI.
+You can be arrested for driving under the influence (DUI) while taking legal drugs.
+Legal drugs, including prescription drugs and over-the-counter medications, can lead to a DUI arrest and eventual conviction just like an alcohol-related drunk driving charge.

-State legislatures want to do everything in their power to prevent any form of impaired driving in order to ensure safety on the roads.
-Even though you may be taking medications legally, either because a doctor prescribed them, or you purchased them at a pharmacy, you can still be arrested for a DUI from legal drug use if your driving is impaired in any way.
+State governments seek to prevent any form of impaired driving to ensure safety on the roads.
+Suppose you're taking medications legally because a doctor prescribed them, or you purchased them at a pharmacy.
+A police officer may still arrest you for a DUI from legal drug use if your driving is impaired.

-In order to be arrested and charged with a DUI/DWI offense, a person must have:
+To be arrested and charged with a DUI/DWI offense, you must have:

-- Driven a vehicle on a public roadway (or was in actual physical control of the vehicle as defined by state laws); and
+- Driven a motor vehicle on a public roadway (or be in actual physical control of the car as defined by state laws)

-- At the time of driving, was under the influence of alcohol or any legal or controlled substances.
+- Been under the influence of alcohol or any legal, illegal, or controlled substances at the time of driving

-“Under the influence” means the driver’s ability to safely operate the vehicle was affected to an appreciable degree by an alcoholic beverage, a drug, or a combination of the two.
-By definition, you can be under the influence of legal drugs for the purposes of driving.
+Being under the influence means your ability to operate a vehicle safely is affected to a noticeable degree by an alcoholic beverage, a drug, or a combination of the two.
+By definition, a motorist can be under the influence of legal drugs for driving purposes.
+Drug impairment can have significant effects.